What is the goal of the HCHS/SOL?

 The Hispanic Community Health Study/Study of Latinos (HCHS/SOL) is the most comprehensive study of Hispanic/Latino health and disease in the United States.
 The primary goals of the HCHS/SOL are to describe: (1) the prevalence of selected chronic diseases, especially cardiovascular and pulmonary conditions, including heart disease, stroke, asthma, COPD, sleep disorders; (2) the risk and/or protective factors associated with these conditions; and (3) the relationship between the initial health profiles and future health events in a cohort of Hispanics and Latinos from diverse heritage groups living in the United States.

 The first contract period of the HCHS/SOL (2006-2013), during which the initial exam was performed, was co-funded by the NHLBI, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the National Institute of Deafness and other Communication Disorders (NIDCD), the National Institute on Dental and Craniofacial Research (NIDCR), the National Institute on Minority Health and Health Disparities (NIMHD), the National Institute on Neurological Disorders and Stroke (NINDS), and the NIH Office of Dietary Supplements.
 The current contract period (2013-2018) is co-funded by the NHLBI and NIDDK.
 To date, the HCHS/SOL is in its third contract period (2018-2024), co-funded by the NHLBI and NIMHD.
 To date, it has collected data on a wide variety of conditions, including heart disease, stroke, asthma, COPD, sleep disorders, dental disease, hearing disorders, diabetes, kidney disease, liver disease, and cognitive function.

-- The HCHS/SOL is the most comprehensive long-term study of health and disease in people of Hispanics and Latinos living in the United States.
+- The HCHS/SOL is the most comprehensive long-term study of health and disease in Hispanics and Latinos living in the United States.

 - The study enrolled over 16,000 Hispanic and Latino adults from four U.S. communities.